ArdanaCLM/ardana-dev-tools/README.md

 any existing instance of the Vagrant cloud is destroyed before bringing up the specified cloud.

-_*WARNING*_: The cleanup-slave is quite destructive and if there are other, non-Ardana, vagrant libvirt VM's running on the system it will likely remove them, or break their network configurations, if they exist in the default libvirt namespaces.
+_*WARNING*_: The cleanup-slave can be destructive and if there are other, non-Ardana, vagrant libvirt VM's or networks defined/running on the system it will likely remove them, or break their network configurations, if they exist in the default libvirt namespaces.

 ## Deploy Ardana using astack.sh